2 Broke Girls: Cancellation

 The series was canceled after six seasons on May 12, 2017.
-A combination of factors, including declining ratings, CBS's desire to have an ownership stake, and the network needing to clear space for three new sitcoms in the fall 2017 schedule, led to the show's demise.
-Because the cancellation news happened once Season 6 had wrapped with producers and cast not given indication on the show's status before then, the Season 6 finale does not serve as any kind of de facto series finale in terms of the characters or major plotlines.
-There are no plans as of 2022 to have any reunion movie or other special show that would become a more "final" finale for the series.
+A combination of factors, including declining ratings, CBS's desire to have an ownership stake, and the network needing to clear space for three new sitcoms in the fall 2017 schedule led to the show's demise.

 Episodes

 Broadcast

 2 Broke Girls is aired in numerous countries around the world.
-In Canada the series airs on Citytv.
+In Canada, the series airs on Citytv.
 In the United Kingdom, 2 Broke Girls airs on E4.
-In the Republic of Ireland, it airs on RTÉ2.
-In India, it airs on Star World, Comedy Central & Colors Infinity.
+In Ireland, it airs on RTÉ2.
+In India, it airs on Star World, Comedy Central and Colors Infinity.
 In the Philippines, "2 Broke Girls" airs on ETC In Australia, the show airs on 10 Peach In New Zealand, it airs on TV2.

 Reception

 2 Broke Girls received mixed reviews from critics.
-On Rotten Tomatoes the first season holds a rating of 59%, based on 34 reviews, with an average rating of 6.4/10.
+On Rotten Tomatoes the first season holds a rating of 63%, based on 43 reviews, with an average rating of 6.4/10.
 The site's critical consensus reads, "Kat Dennings and Beth Behrs have undeniable chemistry, and although 2 Broke Girls is at times bogged down by predictable jokes, this old-fashioned odd couple sitcom is rich with laughs."
-On Metacritic, the first season has a score of 66 out of 100, based on 25 critics, indicating "generally favorable reviews".
+On Metacritic, the first season has a score of 66 out of 100, based on 26 critics, indicating "generally favorable reviews".

-Much of the show's criticism focused on the perceived overuse of sexually-based jokes and offensive racial stereotypes.
+Much of the show's criticism focused on the perceived overuse of sexually based jokes and offensive racial stereotypes.
 Tim Goodman of The Hollywood Reporter said that the show had potential, but "squandered it away every week on cheap, predictable and unfunny jokes", and noted that many jokes were of a racist or sexual nature.
 New Zealand critic Chris Philpott was especially offended by the series' rape jokes in the first three episodes, calling the series the worst new show of 2012 and stating that it "display[ed] a lack of understanding and creativity on the part of the comedy writer."
 Andrew Ti, writing for Grantland.com, singled out Han Lee's portrayal as "a fairly regressive portrayal" of the stereotypical Asian male—"a tiny, greedy, sexless man-child with infantilized speech patterns."
 Elliot B. Gertel at Jewish World Review similarly found an episode of the show misrepresented Orthodox Jews.
 When asked about the racial stereotypes at a January 2012 press conference, Michael Patrick King said, "I don't find it offensive, any of this".